PatsanMCK/InSongLeaderboard/README.md

 Moving the leaderboard while paused in song to preffered position

-Show acc instead of score (and sort by it?)
+Show acc instead of score

 ## Knows issues